-Figure 1: First row: Three solids with sharp edges.
+Figure 2: First row: Three solids with sharp edges.
 Second row: The associated edge graphs with only convex edges.
 Third row: The corresponding planar embeddings.

-Figure 2: Left: An edge graph that possesses a face with two non-neighboring vertices sharing two faces is not 3-vertex connected.
+Figure 3: Left: An edge graph that possesses a face with two non-neighboring vertices sharing two faces is not 3-vertex connected.
 Right: A non-3-vertex-connected graph possess a face with two non-neighboring vertices sharing more than one face.

-Figure 3: Four types of base solids.
+Figure 4: Four types of base solids.
 Each base solid can be represented by a mesh of topological hexahedra.

-vertex whose deletion splits the graph would appear in the same face twice.
-Consider the situation in Figure 2, right.
+On the other hand, consider an edge graph that is not 3-vertex-connected.
+Clearly, it is at least 2-vertex-connected; otherwise Assumption A2 would be violated, since the vertex whose deletion splits the graph would appear in the same face twice.
+Consider the situation in Figure 3, right.
 Deleting the two vertices \mathbf{v}i and \mathbf{v}j splits the graph into two disjoint components \mathcal{G}1 and \mathcal{G}2 .
 The dashed lines represent edges that may or may not be present.
 Even when connected by an edge, the two vertices \mathbf{v}i and \mathbf{v}j are non-neighboring vertices of the outer face but they share more than one face.
 However, \mathbf{v}i and \mathbf{v}j cannot be connected by more than one edge, because of Assumption A2.
 Thus, if a graph is not 3-vertex-connected then there exist two non-neighboring vertices of a face that share more than one face. \Box